MichiganDataScienceTeam/Old-Website/about/index.md

 ### Chengyu Dai, Data Manager
 <img src="/images/chengyu.jpg" style="max-width: 150px; border-radius: 10px">

 How can one be more than just a database guy?
 How can we scale MDST collaboration painlessly with custom data architectures?
-These are what these are the questions Chengyu strives to answer as MDST's data manager.
+These are the questions Chengyu strives to answer as MDST's data manager.

 * [Linkedin](https://www.linkedin.com/in/chengyu-dai-5170a355)